 Table 5.
-Issuance request based on activity for reporting period March 2023 - February 2024
+Issuance request based on activity for reporting period March 2024 - February 2025

-Area ID No of PVCs allocated to buffer account No of PVCs requested from saleable carbon No of buffer PVCs available for future issuance if deforestation is addressed in Qang'dend No of PVCs available for future issuance if deforestation is addressed in Qang'dend Yaeda-Eyasi excluding Qangdend 48,260 168,912 985 3447
+Area ID No of PVCs allocated to buffer account No of PVCs requested from saleable carbon Yaeda-Eyasi excluding Qangdend 26,788 181,518

 Table 6.
 Allocation of issuance request